New Mom, you need to TREAT YOSELF. Yep I said it.

 On the same note as Qeepsake, we heard about this idea & loved it & are doing it-ish.
-Get an email address for your child & end emails occasionally.
+Get an email address for your child & send emails occasionally.
 Imagine what a sweet & cool thing that will be for them to have one day.
-That being said, this still doesn’t take the place of something like Qeepsake.
-We rarely remember to email our children something.
-In fact just writing this post made me realize we haven’t even done this for our daughter who is 2 years old.
+That being said, this still doesn’t take the place of something like Qeepsake because we rarely remember to email our children something.
+In fact just writing this post made me realize we haven’t even done this for our daughter who is 3 years old.
 Parent Fail (poor second child).
 But, we do Qeepsake for both.
 No, I don’t work for Qeepsake.
 I just really love and appreciate it.
 It was created by parents, and you can tell.)

 13. Mom Friends